 Of her eight books, Marie's most important work is the award-winning best seller Strength for Parents of Missing Children: Surviving Divorce, Abduction, Runaways and Foster Care, from Hawaii Way Publishing.

 Strength guides parents through their journey, helping them find joy and deeper purpose in their pain.
 She's also written a companion children's book titled I Think of You.

 With the support of her husband and children, Marie endeavors to share hope and love with others through her eight books.

 Get a CliffsNotes version of the Bible through her popular YouTube channel, Bible Stories for Adults.
-(With almost 1 million viewers.)
+(With over a million viewers.)

 Gain confidence with her Ten Day Bible Study.